There's No Place Like London

+"There's No Place Like London" is a song co-written by Lynsey de Paul and Gerard Kenny, and held by the British Library.
+The song was published by Lynsey de Paul Music/Chelsea Publishing Co Ltd/Arlon Music/Chappell Music.

+Vinyl release

-"There's No Place Like London" is a song co-written by Lynsey de Paul and Gerard Kenny, and held by the British Library that was published by Lynsey de Paul Music/Chelsea Publishing Co Ltd/Arlon Music/Chappell Music.
-It was first recorded by Shirley Bassey backed with a 54 piece orchestra, produced by de Paul and released as a single in 1986.
-It was her last single for the independent British record label Towerbell Records and, unusually, the song starts with the chorus rather than a verse.
-As well as a stand-alone single in its own right, the song was recorded to promote the London Tourist Board.
-A promotional video was made that featured Bassey's daughter Sharon and grandson Luke as well as de Paul and cameo's from celebrities such as Michael Caine, Spike Milligan, David Frost and Frank Bruno.
-It was premiered at the Royal Albert Hall, with songwriter de Paul in the audience as part of Bassey's 30th anniversary concerts.
-The song was well received by the U.K. press.
-Bassey performed "There's No Place Like London" in 1986 as part of her “Live from the Piccadilly” show as well as on the 1987 Royal Variety Performance, and ironically for her "Shirley Bassey Live" in Berlin in honour of 750 years of Berlin in 1987.
+It was first recorded by Shirley Bassey backed with a 54 piece orchestra, conducted by David Lindup and produced by de Paul, and released as a single in June 1986.
+The B-side was Bassey's version of "Born to Sing" composed by Jeff Barnel and Michael Joubeveaux with English lyrics by Norman Newell, that was also produced by de Paul.
+It was released June 1986 and was Bassey's last single for the independent British record label Towerbell Records.
+Unusually, the song starts with the chorus rather than a verse.
+The song was well received by the UK press but it stalled at number 138 on the UK Singles Chart.

+According to Music Week, the song was commissioned by the "London Visitor & Convention Board (formerly the "London Tourist Board") as well as eight companies, including "British Airways" and the BT Group (at that time known as "British Telecom").
+A promotional video was made that featured Bassey's daughter Sharon and grandson Luke as well as de Paul and cameo's from celebrities such as Michael Caine, Spike Milligan, David Frost, Frank Bruno and Kermit the frog and shown on BBC News.
+A live performance of the song was premiered at the Royal Albert Hall, with songwriter de Paul in the audience as part of her concert celebrating her 30th anniversary as a recording artist in 1986.
+Bassey also sang the song as well as part of her 'Live from the Piccadilly' show later that year, as well as on the 1987 Royal Variety Performance, and, ironically, for her "Shirley Bassey Live" in Berlin in honour of 750 years of Berlin in 1987.
 She also performed the song on prime time TV on "Des O'Connor Tonight" Christmas show.
 The song is considered as one of Bassey's defining, signature songs and is listed as part of her essential repertoire alongside other Bassey classics.